jaykosle/jaykosle/README.md

 Welcome to my GitHub profile!

-I'm Jay Kosle, a passionate Web and Games Developer from National Institute of Advanced Manufacturing (NIAMT), Ranchi.
+I'm Jay Kosle, a passionate Web and Games Developer from National Institute of Advanced Manufacturing Technologies (NIAMT), Ranchi.
 Here you'll find a glimpse of my journey through the world of Web and Indie Game Development, along with some cool projects I've been working on.

 ## 🚀 Quick Overview